nissy220/TotalVariationDistance/README.md

-# Tight closed forms of lower bounds for TV and Hellinger distances
+# Tight closed-form lower bounds for TV and Hellinger distances
 This repository contains a code implementing functions that give lower bounds for the total variation(TV) distance [1] and the Hellinger distance [2] between two distributions given means and variances.

 ## File structure